-Relation between the Branch-to-node Incidence and the Triangular Matrices in Radial Distribution Networks
+Relation between the Branch-to-Node Incidence and Triangular Matrices in Radial Distribution Networks

 O. D. Montoya, A. Molina-Cabrera, and J. C. Hernandez, "A comparative study on power flow methods applied to AC distribution networks with single-phase representation," Electronics, vol. 10, no. 21, p.
 2573, oct 2021.